Volorf/VR-Notifications/README.md

 <img src="Images/bind-to-event.gif" width="800">

-However, since `Notification Manager` is `Singleton`, you can call its methods without having a direct reference to the object.
+Also, since `Notification Manager` is `Singleton`, you can call its methods without having a direct reference to the object.
 Very straightforward:

 ```csharp
 private void Update()